- What is dropshipping in Hong Kong?

-According to Global Data, Hong Kong’s eCommerce sector is estimated to reach a compound annual growth rate (CAGR) of 9.9% ( which is about HKD 226 trillion in value).
-It’s safe to say that Hong Kong might be the first few economies that are contributing to a new advent of digital consumerism.
+According to Global Data 2022, Hong Kong’s eCommerce sector is currently valued at around HK$ 226 trillion and is estimated to reach a compound annual growth rate (CAGR) of 10.2%.
+With this achievement, Hong Kong is among the first few economies to contribute to the new era of digital consumerism.

 Digital payments and telecommunications are also vastly better compared to most neighboring countries.
 As such, setting up a dropshipping eCommerce business here becomes a very promising endeavor in the eyes of entrepreneurs.

-Dropshipping in a nutshell is when you sell customers’ products through your own established website but don’t actually have them in stock.
+Dropshipping in Hong Kong is when you sell customers’ products through your own established website but don’t have them in stock.
 Once an order has been placed, the store will contact the supplier to buy the said product and have it shipped to the end customers.

-Sounds simple enough, but the model we have today has a rich history of origin.
-The concept itself actually originated in the ’70s where companies would advertise their products in mail-order catalogs.
+The concept itself originated in the ’70s when companies would advertise their products in mail-order catalogs.
 Every median household at the time would tune in to these catalogs for their weekly shopping.

-It got to the point where demands were overtaking the rate at which these companies would actually be able to ship out products.
-This sparked the idea of establishing “fulfillment centers” aka warehouses closest to the customers’ vicinity in order to simplify logistics.
-It wasn’t long before other mail order companies would start to leverage these warehouses as well to sell marked-up products without holding any inventory.
+Eventually, demand exceeded the capacity of these companies to ship products.
+This sparked the idea of establishing “fulfillment centers”, or warehouses, closest to the customers’ vicinity to simplify logistics.
+It wasn’t long before other mail-order companies would start to leverage these warehouses as well to sell marked-up products without holding any inventory.

-Today, the model has mostly been extrapolated upon, with eCommerce giants like Amazon offering “same-day delivery” and bespoke merchant solutions.
+Today, the model is widely utilized, with eCommerce giants like Amazon offering “same-day delivery” and bespoke merchant solutions.

 Parcel deliveries are fast in Hong Kong, especially in major commercial and industrial areas.
 This can be attributed to its wide-ranging post offices across the country along with other macro factors.

 Hong Kong was already a city sprawled with shopping malls before the eCommerce boom.
-Being surrounded by a complex of shops and kiosks coupled with 24/7 access to ATMs has definitely shaped the way Hong Kongers live life.
+Being surrounded by a complex of shops and kiosks coupled with 24/7 access to ATMs has shaped the way Hong Kong people live life.

-As such, this obviously translated to an easier time for businesses making the jump to digital.
-According to the World Bank, 91,7% of the population is equipped with smartphones and access to the Internet which equates to an immense prospect pool.
+As such, this translated to an easier time for businesses making the jump to digital.
+According to the World Bank, 91.7% of the population is equipped with smartphones and access to the Internet which equates to an immense prospect pool.

 Additionally, a good amount of suppliers are situated in China which makes setting up your dropshipping business much more viable.
-And since the majority of goods on the market are manufactured in China, you can enjoy super fast shipping, usually within 5 days.
+Since most goods on the market are manufactured in China, shipping is fast, usually within only five days.

-According to World Bank figures, 91.7 percent of the world’s population has an internet connection.
-Furthermore, as provided by statistics on Statista, about 80% of the population owns a smartphone, making it one of Asia’s highest smartphone penetration rates.
+According to World Bank figures, 91.7 percent of Hong Kong’s population has an internet connection.
+Furthermore, as provided by statistics on Statista, about 80% of its population owns a smartphone, making it one of Asia’s highest smartphone penetration rates.

 Slow loading speed, restrictive bandwidth, and an overall lack of processing capability used to be the woes of online businesses.
 Imagine spending time producing a high-quality lead magnet video for your digital shopfront only to realize that it takes virtually forever to load.

 With 5G technology, shop owners can diversify their marketing materials, implementing more interactive content into their campaigns.
-Not to mention the apparent jump in conversion rates now that your customers will be able to whizz through all the checkout sections in a matter of seconds.
+Thus, now that customers can proceed through the checkout sections with ease, conversion rates are set to increase as well.

 A great thing about dropshipping is that it’s not only easy to get into, but also a good way to test the market for any products you plan to sell.
 You can approach this as someone who wants to sell the most popular products or is trying to establish a name for themselves through niche realms.